Whether meeting friends at the park or going for a family ride, you need an electric bike that can keep up.

 Removing the front wheel can make it easier to transport your e-bike in a personal vehicle.
 You may also need to remove it if you need to replace a tube, tire, or the wheel itself.

 Since your rear wheel is the one hooked up to the motor and chain, removing your front wheel is much simpler!

-Magnum Pathfinder models do require the use of a wrench, but all other Magnums feature a quick release, making front-wheel removal a breeze.
+Magnum Pathfinder models as well as the Peak T5 and Peak T7 necessitate the use of an Allen wrench, but all other Magnums feature a quick release, making front-wheel removal a breeze.
 Just unfasten the quick-release lever and pull the wheel out!

 To replace it, it’s helpful to have a partner to provide an extra set of hands.
 This ensures that the wheel sits properly in the fork and that the disc rotor slides up between the brake pads.
 If you’re by yourself, just move slowly and keep an eye on both sides of the wheel and axle as you guide the front wheel and disc rotor back in.

 Top Tips To Care For Your E-Bike Wheels And Tires

 With proper care, your wheels will take you far!
 While you should check every part of your bike regularly (see your manual for more info), here are the wheel and tire maintenance habits you need for e-bike safety.

 Check tire pressure along with tire and rim condition.
 Check this before every ride; from debris to rough terrain, many things can change the condition of your tires or rims on any given ride.